-- 9.1 Entering into the CPO process offers the 'security' that the DfT require to ensure a successful funding bid for the scheme and contribution to keeping the bid 'alive'.
+- 9.1 Entering into the CPO process offers the 'security' that the Dft require to ensure a successful 'Final Approval' for the scheme.
 Negotiations will continue in parallel to CPO proceedings to ensure that where possible agreement is reached by private treaty outside of the CPO process. - 9.2 Progressing a CPO would only occur after allowing an opportunity for any final negotiations.
-Ultimately however, the making of a CPO could be the only way to resolve the major area of uncertainty that could otherwise delay the proposed project programme. - 9.3 The project programme key dates demonstrate that the scheme can be delivered even assuming an extended period for the CPO process to complete.
-However, it also shows that there may be risks to the project associated with the CPO process becoming drawn out and extended.
-To cover this eventuality, discussions with Network rail have included booking a set of later rail possessions (Xmas 2014 and Easter 2015).
-The additional delay and risk of this will be included in the scheme costs supplied to the DfT.
+Ultimately however, the making of a CPO could be the only way to resolve the major area of uncertainty that could otherwise delay the proposed project programme. - 9.3 The project programme key dates demonstrate that the scheme can be delivered even assuming the CPO process is necessary. - 9.4 The council can notify the Secretary of State that it is no longer wishes to use its CPO powers in respect of any interest and request the Secretary of State not to confirm the CPO over those interests at any time if negotiations are successful or if the council considers the financial risks to be too great.